squidfunk/mkdocs-material/docs/plugins/social.md

     ---

-    The social plugin automatically generates beautiful and customizable social cards for each post and page when links are shared on social media.
+    The social plugin automatically generates beautiful and customizable social cards for each post and page, showing as previews on social media.

     ---